 When you are on public Wifi or LAN, Fireship can automatically capture all the available session cookies of any website and reports it to you.
-You can Now choose between all the available use accounts and you are just a click away to access them.
+You can now choose between all the available user accounts and you are just a click away to access them.

 Download: firesheep-0.1-1 for Windows & OS X

 #1.
 It is very easy to protect yourself against this sort of attack.
-Both Facebook & Twitter supports HTTPS, so when you browse facebook (or twitter for that matter) On Public Wifi or LAN, please make sure you’re using HTTPS:// rather than HTTP:// in the URL.
+Both Facebook & Twitter support HTTPS, so when you browse Facebook (or Twitter for that matter) On Public Wifi or LAN, please make sure you’re using HTTPS:// rather than HTTP:// in the URL.

 Facebook: Account Settings >> Account Security >> check “Secure Browsing (https)” >> Save.